MultiSafepay/docs/content/payments/features/moto/_index.md

 ## How it works

-The customer provides their credit card details to you over the phone or by email.
+The customer provides their card details to you over the phone or by email.

 Since MOTO skips [3D Secure](/features/3d-secure/about) authentication, you bear the increased risk of fraud.
 To&nbsp;help ensure the customer is the cardholder, ask them to provide as much identifying information as possible, e.g.: